Time off for reasons of faith or conscience

 Requesting time off

-Submit your request to your supervisor as far in advance as possible.
+Submit your request to your manager as far in advance as possible.
 Follow your department’s usual time off request procedure.

 While you do not need to give specific details for your unpaid leave request, you do need to state that your time off is for one of the following: